LandonDoyle7599/HPC-Final/README.md

 ## Analysis

 In the data set there are 1240425 points, and the amount of data processed is equal to epochs \* numPoints.
 So for 100 epochs, we process 124042500 points.
-For 200 epochs, we process 248085000 points, etc.
+For 200 epochs, we process all of those points 200 times (248085000), etc.

 ### Unprocessed Data